allenai/ai2thor/README.md

 --------------------------------------------------------------------------------

-THOR is an interactive 3D Visual AI platform that allows an agent to be controlled via an API through Python.
+AI2-THOR is an interactive 3D environment for Visual AI that allows an agent to be controlled via an API through Python.

 ## Tutorial